-Environmental Services is working with the Portland Bureau of Transportation to construct five green street planters along SE Tacoma Street between SE 19th and SE 21st avenues and improve SE 21st Avenue between Tacoma and Tenino streets.
+Environmental Services worked with Portland Bureau of Transportation to construct five green street planters along SE Tacoma Street between SE 19th and SE 21st avenues and improved SE 21st Avenue between Tacoma and Tenino streets.

 On Tacoma Street:

-- Construct five green street planters between SE 19th and SE 21st to manage stormwater runoff
+- Constructed five green street planters between SE 19th and SE 21st avenues to manage stormwater runoff.

-- Install a new pedestrian crossing at SE 21st Avenue
+- Installed a new pedestrian crossing at SE 21st Avenue.

-- Install pervious pavement between Tenino and Tacoma to reduce stormwater runoff
+- Installed pervious pavement between Tenino and Tacoma to reduce stormwater runoff.

-- Plant native vegetation protected by a cedar split-rail fence along the east edge of Crystal Springs Creek
+- Planted native vegetation protected by a cedar split-rail fence along the east edge of Crystal Springs Creek.

 Green streets are vegetated planters that collect stormwater runoff from streets and allow water to soak into the ground as soil and plants filter pollutants.
 The five new green streets will manage stormwater runoff from about half an acre of street surface and will keep polluted stormwater from flowing into Crystal Springs Creek.

-Native vegetation will shade the creek to protect water quality and provide food for salmon and other wildlife.
+Native vegetation shades the creek to protect water quality and provide food for salmon and other wildlife.

 The project complements other Crystal Springs restoration work that benefits native fish and wildlife and improves water quality.